aws/aws-cdk/packages/@aws-cdk/assets/README.md

 ---
 <!--END STABILITY BANNER-->

-This module includes core classes for to CDK assets.
+This module includes core classes for to CDK assets, used for copying asset files to a staging area.
 Most CDK users should not need to use the classes in this package directly.